Setting up Windows

 Run set DEPOT_TOOLS_WIN_TOOLCHAIN=0, or set that variable in your global environment.

 Run: download_from_google_storage --config and follow the authentication instructions.
 Note that you must authenticate with your @google.com credentials, not @chromium.org.
-[Note also that the instructions tell you to "hit enter when prompted for a project-id", but this crashes the script - enter "1" instead.]
+Enter "0" if asked for a project-id.

 Once you've done this, the toolchain will be installed automatically for you in Step 3, below (near the end of the step).